step-security-bot/soperator/README.md

 It will also unpack the tarball to the same directory, so you can apply it and check your changes.

+It will also unpack the tarball to the same directory, so you can apply it and check your changes.

 #### Step 3.
 Create or update Slurm cluster
 Enter the directory with your terraform files:
 ```